-Variable label median imp. wage full-time German employees

-Variable name te_imp_med_d

-Data type Numerical

-Origin ВеН

-Detailed description This variable contains the median imputed gross average daily wage of an establishment's full-time German employees.
-It does not contain the wages

-of people in marginal part-time employment, trainees/apprentices and peo- ple in partial retirement schemes.
+Variable label median imp. wage full-time German employees Variable name te_imp_med_d Data type Numerical Origin ВеН Detailed description This variable contains the median imputed gross average daily wage of an establishment's full-time German employees.
+It does not contain the wages of people in marginal part-time employment, trainees/apprentices and people in partial retirement schemes.
 The values are reported in euros for all years.
-Further information on the generation of the variable can be found in Section 5.1.10.2.
+Further information on the generation of the variable can be found in Sec- tion 5.1.10.2.
+The values are rounded to the second decimal digits.
+However, due to the 'storage type' in Stata, additional decimal digits are displayed that are not correct.
 Sensitive variable No

-5.1.10.21 Median imp. wage full-time foreign employees (te_imp_med_a))
+5.1.10.21 Median imp. wage full-time foreign employees (te_imp_med_a)

-Variable label median imp. wage full-time foreign employees

-Variable name te_imp_med_a

-Data type Numerical

-Origin ВеН

-Detailed description This variable contains the median imputed gross average daily wage of an establishment's full-time foreign employees.
+Variable label median imp. wage full-time foreign employees Variable name te_imp_med_a Data type Numerical Origin ВеН Detailed description This variable contains the median imputed gross average daily wage of an establishment's full-time foreign employees.
 It does not contain the wages of people in marginal part-time employment, trainees/apprentices and people in partial retirement schemes.
 The values are reported in euros for all years.
-Further information on the generation of the variable can be found in Section 5.1.10.2.
+Further information on the generation of the variable can be found in Sec- tion 5.1.10.2.
+The values are rounded to the second decimal digits.
+However, due to the 'storage type' in Stata, additional decimal digits are displayed that are not correct.
+Sensitive variable No cated by the Federal Employment Agency are replaced by randomly gen- erated, yet unambiguous establishment IDs.
+Further information on the allocation of establishment numbers and on the definition of an establish- ment can be found in Section 2.2.
+The artificial establishment ID may be used to merge the yearly data of the core dataset to create a panel dataset and to add the extension files and the file with the time-consistent classifications of economic activities to the sets of yearly data of the core dataset.
 Sensitive variable No